confluentinc/cp-ansible/docs/VARIABLES.md

 ### secrets_protection_enabled

-Boolean to enable secrets protection on all components except Zookeeper
+Boolean to enable secrets protection on all components except Zookeeper.
+Starting form CP 7.1.0 Secrets protection.
+This works only with RBAC.

 Default:  false